 Build a fire, give it time to build up some coals.
 Position the coals/fire underneath the cooking grate

 Spread out the foil, making sure there is plenty to wrap with.
-Spread the potato mixture between the pieces of foil, top with the chicken mixture.
+Spread the potato mixture on the foil, top with the chicken mixture.
 Wrap the potato/chicken in the foil, making sure it won’t leak

 Place foil packets on the fire.
 Cooking time is approximate, but generally I’ve found that about half and hour is a good amount of time.
 You can listen for some sizzling!